 From monster storms and flooding to civil wars and economic collapse, natural disasters and man-made crises impact children, their families, and nations around the world each year.

 “In 2019, the sheer scale of humanitarian need around the world was immense and growing,” says Lawren Sinnema, a program manager for World Vision.
 “The news cycle is so overwhelming that many people don’t learn about the worst crises happening around the world.”

 But we believe there is hope.
 Jesus said, “With God all things are possible” (Matthew 19:26, NIV), and we at World Vision believe miracles happen in people’s lives despite their seemingly impossible circumstances.

-As these six of the worst disasters of 2019 show us, children and families around the world have experienced tremendous pain and suffering this past year.
+As these six of the worst disasters in 2019 show us, children and families around the world have experienced tremendous pain and suffering this past year.

 “It’s overwhelming.
 One reaction would be to throw our hands up,” Lawren says.
 “But as Christians, we can’t abandon children.”

-Learn about six of the worst disasters of 2019 and how World Vision staff are representing the Lord as the hands and feet of Jesus to help people affected.
+Learn about six of the worst disasters in 2019 and how World Vision staff are representing the Lord as the hands and feet of Jesus to help people affected.

 Syrian civil war and refugee crisis

 The Syrian refugee crisis is internationally recognized as the largest refugee and displacement crisis of our time.
 Hundreds of thousands of people have died.
 The civil war has set back the national standard of living by decades — now that healthcare facilities, schools, and water and sanitation systems have been damaged or destroyed.
 Right now, about 13.1 million people inside the country — almost three-quarters of the population — need humanitarian assistance.
 Half of the people affected are children.